sjstretton/screwed/02-ProgressAndProblems.md

 ## Principle 1: A Fundamental Review

-First, Beveridge argued that Second World War and its aftermath was 'a time for revolutions, not patching'.
+Beveridge argued that Second World War and its aftermath was 'a time for revolutions, not patching'.
 He offered a radical approach, informed by the experience of the past but not be restricted by the interests of one group or another.
 In short, his report would be *radical* (working from first principles) and prioritise the *common interest*.

 We also aim to look at tax and welfare from first principles.
 We will then apply those first principles without fear or favour.